Resources

 To include staff in a quote, the order type must be set to Staffed event or Staffed event with deliveries.
 Once you're on the items page, go to the Staff tab and add the positions you need.
 For each staff entry you can set:

-The total staff cost is calculated as quantity × hourly rate × hours, and is included in the quote total.
-Your customer sees the staff line items on their quote with the total cost.
+Hourly staff cost = quantity Γ— rate Γ— hours.
+Fixed-charge staff cost = quantity Γ— rate.
+Both are included in the quote total, and your customer sees the staff line items on their quote with the total cost.

 How Staff Appear on Quotes